zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :msg: The message logged.

-   .. note:: Bro currently parses only UDP syslog traffic.
+   .. note:: Zeek currently parses only UDP syslog traffic.
 Support for TCP
       syslog will be added soon.

 Bro::TCP